Jury deliberations enter 3rd day in Gov. Whitmer kidnap plot

 Associated Press

 GRAND RAPIDS, Mich.
-(AP) — Jury deliberations are entering a third day in a trial that centers on a plot to kidnap Michigan Gov. Gretchen Whitmer.
+(AP) — Jurors entered a third day of deliberations Wednesday in a trial that centers on a plot to kidnap Michigan Gov. Gretchen Whitmer.

-No verdict was reached Tuesday, hours after U.S. District Judge Robert Jonker turned down the jury’s request for trial transcripts.

-Transcripts aren’t available yet.
-But even if they were, the judge said, jurors shouldn’t have them and instead must rely on their memory.
+U.S. District Judge Robert Jonker disclosed that the jury had asked for sticky notes.
+He also told lawyers that two jurors saw him outside the courthouse.
+Their reaction: “Wow, you look so different without your robe,” the judge said.

 Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with a kidnapping conspiracy.
 Three of them also face additional charges, including conspiracy to use a weapon of mass destruction, namely an explosive.